Actors James Gandolfini and Edie Falco in scene from the HBO TV series 'The Sopranos.'

 - Years on the air: 2013-2015

 Based on the Thomas Harris novels "Red Dragon" and "Hannibal," this show sees Mads Mikkelsen stepping into the role of brilliant forensic psychologist/cannibalistic serial killer Hannibal Lecter (previously portrayed by Anthony Hopkins and Brian Cox in movie adaptations of Harris's novels).
 Hugh Dancy plays his protégé, a profiler who is unaware of his mentor's secret double life.
 The show employed José Andrés, a prominent restaurateur, to serve as a consultant in order to ensure that Lecter's culinary preparation of human flesh was realistic.
-During its run, "Hannibal" received an Emmy Awards nomination for Outstanding Special Visual Effects In A Supporting Role in 2016.
+During its run, "Hannibal" received an Emmy nomination for Outstanding Special Visual Effects In A Supporting Role in 2016.

 #80.
 Community